sidekiq/sidekiq/Upgrading.md

 * Ruby 1.9 is no longer officially supported.
 Sidekiq's official support policy is to support the current and previous major releases of Ruby and Rails.
 As of February 2014, that's Ruby 2.1, Ruby 2.0, Rails 4.0 and Rails 3.2.
-I will accept PRs to fix issues found by users.
+I will consider PRs to fix issues found by users.

 ## Error Service Providers